 - Stoke Red

-We are starting to add these to our ciders, we will have to wait a few more years before we can produce exclusively cider apple drived cider or single variety ciders.
+We are starting to add these to our ciders, we will have to wait a few more years before we can produce exclusively cider apple derived cider or single variety ciders.

-As part of the Scotts of Merriott acquisition we have just planted 39 perry trees of the following varieties
+As part of the Scotts of Merriott acquisition we planted 39 perry trees of the following varieties

 - Green Horse